 What we don’t: Small monochrome screen; no maps/navigation or music storage.

 As we touched on above, the second-generation Instinct is an impressive update that tacks a host of multisport and everyday features onto the outgoing design, including activity profiles, power meter support, and contactless pay.
-It’s not Garmin’s most premium or featured offering by any means (the Forerunner 965’s sleek build and music storage makes it a slightly better multisport option, while the Fenix offers full mapping capabilities for serious backcountry enthusiasts), but the combination of chart-topping battery life, low price, and barebones functionality are hard to beat.
-If you have a tendency to lose charging cables or lack the discipline to consistently charge your watch, the Instinct 2 is hard to beat.
+It’s not Garmin’s most premium or featured offering by any means—the Forerunner 965’s sleek build and music storage makes it a slightly better multisport option, while the Fenix 7 offers full mapping capabilities for serious backcountry enthusiasts.
+But the combination of chart-topping battery life, low price, and barebones functionality is hard to beat, and we especially love the Instinct for those prone to losing charging cables or who lack the discipline to consistently charge.
 Finally, the newest version comes in 40, 45, and 50-millimeter sizes (the 2S, 2, and 2X, respectively) and a variety of different colorways, making the watch accessible to a larger audience.

 See the Garmin Instinct 2 Solar